open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 > As of today, there is no separate toggle for enable/disable Exemplar feature.
 It can be turned off by using `AlwaysOffExemplarFilter`.

+If the built-in `ExemplarFilter`s are not meeting the needs, one may author custom `ExemplarFilter` as shown [here](../extending-the-sdk/README.md#exemplarfilter).

 #### ExemplarReservoir

 `ExemplarReservoir` receives the measurements sampled in by the `ExemplarFilter`